aspose-cells/Aspose-Cells-API-Tutorials/english/net/excel-page-setup/set-excel-headers-and-footers/_index.md

 ## Conclusion

 You have now learned how to set headers and footers in Excel using Aspose.Cells for .NET.
 This tutorial walked you through every step of the process, from setting up the environment to saving the modified workbook.
 Feel free to further explore the features of Aspose.Cells to perform further manipulations in your Excel files.

+## Frequently Asked Questions (FAQ)

+**1. How can I install Aspose.Cells for .NET on my system?**
+To install Aspose.Cells for .NET, you need to download the installation package from Aspose official website and follow the instructions provided in the documentation.

+**2. Does this method work with all versions of Excel?**
+Yes, the method of setting headers and footers with Aspose.Cells for .NET works with all supported versions of Excel.

+**3. Can I further customize headers and footers?**
+Yes, Aspose.Cells offers an extensive range of features to customize headers and footers, including text placement, color, font, page numbers and more.

+**4. How can I add dynamic information to headers and footers?**
+You can use special variables and formatting codes to add dynamic information such as current date, time, file name, page number, etc., to headers and footers.

+**5. Can I remove headers and footers after setting them?**
+Yes, you can remove headers and footers using the `ClearHeaderFooter` method of the `PageSetup` object.
+This will restore the default headers and footers.